artsandmetaphysics/goodlifeodyssey/posts/2020-06-20-euthyphro-and-a-common-morality.md

 Euthyphro next defines _piety_ as "what all the gods love."

-Socrates' rebuke depends on their being multiple gods, so a monotheist may rest content with this first definition.
+Socrates' initial rebuke depends on their being multiple gods, so is this discussion still relevant?
+A monotheists may be rest content with the first definition.

-Is this discussion still relevant?
 Although polytheists are going extinct, there are people who hope all religion's can be combined to a central core.
-The religions, like the gods, have conflicting requirements.
+These people share some of the problems of the polytheists, since religions, like gods, have conflicting demands.

-Euthyphro and his humanist ancestors have two difficulties: First, what if there is no common ground?
-Second, who are you to decide what is essential?
+The second definition is appealing, but Euthyphro and his humanist ancestors must face two difficulties: What if there is no common ground?
+And who are you to decide what is essential?
 How can you discard the pilgrimage to the Mecca, or neuter Christianity of baptism and communion?
 Perhaps it is not possible to be a pious Zeus-worshiper and Kronos-worshiper.

 When Socrates is considering why the god's quarrel, he says: